lunacookies/dotfiles-old/pandoctemplates/article/document.md

 Architecture
 ============

-\textsc{In this section}, we propose an architecture for improving B-trees.
+In this section, we propose an architecture for improving B-trees.
 TOP does not require such a technical visualization to run correctly, but it doesn't hurt.
-Though electrical engineers mostly assume the exact opposite, TOP depends on this property for correct behavior.
+Though electrical engineers mostly assume the exact opposite, TOP depends on this property for correct behaviour.
 Further, we consider a methodology consisting of $n$ 64 bit architectures.
 We performed a day-long trace validating that our model holds for most cases.
 Despite the results by Juris Hartmanis, we can argue that SCSI disks can be made modular, interactive, and collaborative.
 Although it at first glance seems unexpected, it is derived from known results.
 The question is, will TOP satisfy all of these assumptions?
 Exactly so.

 \begin{marginfigure}